Character page for Sucker Punch.

 - Not Quite Dead: According to Word of God, she, Rocket and Amber didn't die in reality.

-- Pint-Sized Powerhouse: She's played by the 5'1 Vanessa Hudgens.
+- Pint-Sized Powerhouse: She's played by the 5'1 Vanessa Hudgens and is easily the most combat capable.

 - Too Many Belts: In her fantasy mission outfit.